-But what do they mean and why are they important for the security and success of your website?
+But what do they mean and why are they important for the success of your website security?

 At Brilliant Digital our coding and website standards are second to none.
 And our forward thinking approach means we work to ensure our clients are not impacted negatively by changes in technology – especially when it comes to data security.

 And that’s where that additional ‘S’ comes in.

 HTTP and HTTPS are the letters found at the beginning of your website address or URL.

 HTTP is the protocol that encrypts data from a website before it lands on your browser.
 Developers write each website’s code in a specific way for it to appear on your device in the way that it does.
 And before the website accesses your device, that code is scrambled to protect that website’s data from hacking.

 HTTPS is essentially the same thing, but the S stands for Secure.